 Duration: 6 days / 5 nights

-Start / End: Baltra / Baltra
+Start / End: San Cristobal / Baltra

 Highlights: Land iguanas, marine iguanas, fur seals, lava lizard, Waved Albatross (Mar-Nov), frigate bird, blue-footed boobies, lava herons, sea lions, nasca boobies, sea lions, Galapagos hawk, mockingbirds, flamingos, penguins

-Included: All meals and accommodation in double cabins while on board, all exursions and activities while on board, bilingual naturalist guide
+Included: All meals and accommodation in double cabins while on board, all excursions and activities while on board, bilingual naturalist guide

 Not Included: Flights to and from Galapagos, Galapagos National Park entrance fee, Migratory card fee, any extra beverages on board (anything in a bottle), tips, personal expenses